RubenGarciaBri/RubenGarciaBri/README.md

 The main technologies I work with on a daily basis are React, Next.js, Typescript, TailwindCSS and D3.

 - 🌱 I’m currently learning
+I'm spending most of my free time digging deep into the most advanced concepts of Javascript and React as well as exploring new Serverless technologies.

 - 📫 How to reach me <br>
 [<img alt="Linkedin Badge" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/ruben-garcia-bri)